castwide/solargraph/SERVER.md

 # Solargraph Server Documentation

-**NOTE: The legacy web server is deprecated and no longer available as of gem version 0.18.0.
-It is highly recommended that client implementors use the [language server protocol](LANGUAGE_SERVER.md) if possible.**
+**NOTE: The legacy web server is deprecated and no longer available as of gem version 0.21.0.
+This document is archived for the benefit of extensions and plugins that still use it.
+Client implementors should use the [language server protocol](LANGUAGE_SERVER.md) instead.**

 ## Running the Server